 Housing opportunities for disabled persons can be addressed through the provision of affordable, barrier-free housing.
-In addition to the development of new units, rehabilitation assistance can be used provided to disabled residents to make necessary improvements to remove architectural barriers to existing units.
+In addition to the development of new units, rehabilitation assistance can be used to make necessary improvements to remove architectural barriers to existing units.
 The Housing Element contains programs to create reasonable accommodations procedures and educate residents about housing services available to persons with disabilities (H-17), and to continue programs that provide rehabilitation assistance (H-3).